020 7529 1559

 The competition runs with the academic year, beginning in the autumn term.
 The first rounds of the competition will take place between October and December.
 The second rounds of the competition will take place in January and early February.
 The regional finals will take place in late February and the England final will take place in March.

 The competition is open to schools in England only.
 For more information on the corresponding Scottish competition, the Scottish Mace, please contact ESU Scotland and for more information on the corresponding Welsh competition, the Julian Hodge Cup, please contact CEWC-Cymru.
 The national winners compete in the International Final of the ESU Schools Mace in April.
-Following on from a very successful International Final in London this year, next year’s International Schools Mace Final will be hosted by ESU Scotland in Edinburgh.

 The Speech and Debate Competition Handbook for Schools is currently available online and to download.
 The handbook contains a glossary of commonly used public speaking terms, the updated rules of the competition, details of the competition format, as well as guidelines for speakers, coaches, adjudicators and organisers.
 Registration is £30 per team.